 For example 10.10.0.0/16 are valid IPs. /16 is required to allow for enough IP addresses.

-Create Private Subnets Select if you want communication to take place over private IPs.
-Create Private Endpoints Enable this option to use private endpoints instead of public endpoints.
-Enable Cluster Connectivity Manager Select to enable Cluster Connectivity Manager (CCM).
-You can use Cluster Connectivity Manager (CCM) to communicate with Data Lake and Data Hub workload clusters that are on private subnets.
+Create Private Subnets This option is only available if you select to have a new network and subnets created.
+Is is turned on by default so that private subnets are created in addition to public subnets.
+If you disable it, only public subnets will be created.
+Create Private Endpoints This option is only available if you select to have a new network and subnets created.
+It is disabled by default.
+Enable this option to use private endpoints instead of public endpoints.
+Enable Cluster Connectivity Manager This option is enabled by default.
+You can disable if you do not want to use CCM.
+You can use Cluster Connectivity Manager (CCM) for communication with Data Lake and Data Hub workload clusters that are on private subnets.
 For more information about the required setup, refer to Cluster Connectivity Manager documentation.
+Enable FreeIPA HA Enable FreeIPA HA This option is disabled by default.
+Enabling it deploys FreeIPA in HA mode instead of a single instance.
+For more information, refer to Managing FreeIPA.
 Proxies Select Proxy Configuration Select a proxy configuration if previously registered.
 For more information refer to Setting up a proxy server.
 Security Access Settings Select Security Access Type This determines inbound security group settings that allow connections to the Data Lake and Data Hub clusters from your organization’s computers.
 You have two options:

 Create new security groups - Allows you to provide custom CIDR IP range for all new security groups that will be created for the Data Lake and Data Hub clusters so that users from your organization can access cluster UIs and SSH to the nodes.